Today is All Soul’s Day.

 As I looked around, I saw how much effort we Filipinos put into remembering our dead.
 I could see tents with people who have stayed the night before, a few people burning incense and others cleaning their beloved’s stone tablet .

 I also remember a question I had to answer back in call center training.
 The question was, “If you were to die tomorrow, why not today?”
 I said, “Because today I get to say goodbye to my family.
-I get to spend a day with them.
-I get to hug them close and kiss them”
+Get to pend a day with them.
+And I get to hug them close and kiss them”

 As we pay tribute to the lives of those who have gone before us, let us not forget that today is a gift.
 We are living in borrowed time and today we get to love more, be more compassionate, more giving and live more.
 Hopefully, one day, people will also remember the good in us.